Nanya Aku-Ki Sanders – NAS, Houston, Texas

 Oglala’s Sea of Mni

-Ava Tran is a freshman at UT Austin studying business, and has loved art from a young age.
+Ava Tran is a freshman at UT Austin studying business and has loved art from a young age.
 “Oglala’s Sea of Mni” is meant to capture themes of innocence and youth.
-Using bold lines and bright colors, the swirling waves and serene face of the woman creates a fantastical atmosphere.
+Using bold lines and bright colors, the swirling waves and serene face of the woman create a fantastical atmosphere.
 When reading about the Lakota perception of water, or mni, as “a shining mirror to the universe” or, in Tiokasin Ghosthorse’s phrasing “a cup of the stars”, Ava was struck by the elegance of the interpretation and attempted to capture that awe and simple beauty of nature into this work.

-Kite fabricated by Ron Bohart of Portland, Oregon |
+Kite fabricated by Ron Bohart of Portland, Oregon

 Bindu Viswanathan, Austin, Texas